-The political situation in Libya remained unstable during the year under review and has deteriorated since the balance sheet date.
+The political situation in Libya, which has remained unstable during the year under review, and the recent outbreak of the COVID-19 pandemic are a cause of significant uncertainty.
 Given that the Group's business is entirely conducted in Libya, we placed special focus on the Group's assets in that country.
-These comprise the Palm City Residences with a carrying amount of \in 272 million, land under construction owned by Palm Waterfront Ltd with a carrying amount of \in 8.7 m and a 25% holding in an associate carried at \in 12.8 m which in turn owns land in Tripoli, Libya earmarked for development.
-At balance sheet date the Group and the Company had net current liabilities amounting to \in 1.2 million (compared to \in 6 million in 2017) and \in 1.6 million (compared to net current assets of \in 0.5 million in 2017) respectively and this also warrants specific audit focus.
-The future performance and the fair value of group's property assets are heavily dependent on how the political situation in Libya will develop and on the time required for the situation to return to normality.
+These comprise the Palm City Residences with a carrying amount of € 272 million, land under construction owned by Palm Waterfront Ltd with a carrying amount of € 8.7 million and a 25% holding in an associate carried at € 12.8 million which in turn owns land in Tripoli, Libya earmarked for development.

+At balance sheet date the Group and the Company had net current liabilities amounting to € 26.6 million (compared to € 1.2 million in 2018) and € 38.1 million (compared to € 1.6 million in 2018) respectively.
+The significant increase in the working capital deficiency is primarily due to two bonds maturing in 2020 totalling €29.4 million which are now classified as current liabilities.
+This deficiency also warrants specific audit focus.
+The future performance and the fair value of group's property assets are heavily dependent on how the political situation in Libya and the COVID-19 pandemic will develop and on the time required for the situation to return to normality.

-As explained in note 36 to these financial statements, the directors are continuing to monitor the situation in Libya closely and are taking immediate and appropriate action in the best interests of all stakeholders.
-Palm City Residences is still fully operational, and to date, no contracts have been terminated.
+The directors are continuing to monitor the situation in Libya closely and are taking immediate and appropriate action in the best interests of all stakeholders.
+Palm City Residences is still fully operational.
 Moreover, the directors confirm that all the existing signed contracts are still in full force and effect.
-Furthermore, as explained in note 3 to these financial statements the directors have taken and are still taking various measures to ensure that the Group will continue to have adequate levels of cash to sustain its operations.
+Furthermore, as explained in note 3 to these financial statements the directors have taken and are still taking various measures to ensure that the Group will continue to have adequate levels of cash to sustain its operations and to meet its obligations as they fall due.
+The directors have also obtained assurances that the shareholders of the company will continue to financially support the company on an ongoing basis, to enable it to meet its liabilities as and when they fall due.